act-rules/act-rules.github.io/_rules/object-has-acessible-name-8fc3b6.md

 ## Accessibility Support

 Non-supported media formats make screen readers render the text content of the element instead of other attributes.
+If there is no name for the `object` then the screen reader will not announce the context that is present visually.

 ## Background

 Testing that the [accessible name][] describes the purpose of the `object` element is not part of this rule and must be tested separately.
+When the object resource is not loaded the fallback content is rendered.
+The only [accessible name][] that is announced by the screen reader is for an `object` that has valid `data` set.
+The `object` method of adding an [accessible name][] will depend on the role of the `data`.

 ### Bibliography